Here’s a new version of our film for improvisers “Notations“, this time around performed by Blectum from Blechdom:

 You can download the much improved updated free WFMU app right here.

-For the final DO or DIY with People Like Us of the 2016 season on WFMU, keeping with a tradition we’ve been doing a “Best Of” show for the last 2 weeks.
-Here’s a megamix (minus mic breaks!) downloadable from the Free Music Archive.
+From the final DO or DIY with People Like Us of the 2016 season on WFMU, keeping with a tradition we’ve been doing a “Best Of” show, here’s a release version of a megamix (minus mic breaks!) called MEDDLE MIX, downloadable from the bandcamp:

 Music For The Fire